Updated Trinity Study for 2023 – More Withdrawal Rates!| Updated: |

 As expected, we see lower success rates.
 But it is still not bad at all with reasonable withdrawal rates.
 A 100% allocation to stocks and a 3.5% withdrawal rate still have more than a 98% success rate.
 This is significantly more than I expected.

-It shows that the original conclusion of the study can still hold for a much more extended period than 30 years.
+It shows that the study’s original conclusion can still hold for a much more extended period than 30 years.
 It is excellent news!

-Another interesting thing from the study was that they also compared the terminal values of the different withdrawal rates and portfolio.
+Another interesting thing from the study was that they also compared the terminal values of the different withdrawal rates and portfolios.

-So let’s see what would be the terminal values of a 1000$ portfolio after 30 years.
+So let’s see the terminal values of a 1000$ portfolio after 30 years.
 I did the simulation for a portfolio of 100% Stocks.
 For the sake of display, I have reduced the number of withdrawal rates.

 However, the average and median values are quite remarkable.
-We are going to focus on the median since it is generally more representative than the average.
+We will focus on the median since it is generally more representative than the average.

 For a withdrawal rate of 3.5%, which is my current target, the median terminal value after 30 years is about 6700 dollars!
 Not only did your portfolio sustain your lifestyle, but it also increased six-fold!
 Let me repeat this.
 After 30 years of doing nothing but withdrawing money, you have six times more money than when you started!

 The maximum values do not mean a lot.
 But it is crazy to see that after 30 years, you could have about 30 times more money than when you started!
 And this is with a 3.5% withdrawal rate!

-Let’s see what happens when we extend to 40 years.
+Let’s see what happens when we extend it to 40 years.